SC notes settlement, closes curative plea of GUVNL against Adani Power for termination of PPA | Law-Order

 Adani Power (Mundra) Ltd had signed a PPA with GUVNL in 2007 to supply 1,000 MW power from its project located in Korba, Chhattisgarh.

-Adani terminated the pact citing non-coal supply by Gujarat Mineral Development Corporation, claiming that the supply of electricity was conditional to coal supply.
+Adani terminated the pact citing lack of coal supply by Gujarat Mineral Development Corporation, claiming that the supply of electricity was conditional to coal supply.

 The PPA termination notice was challenged by the GUVNL before the Gujarat Electricity Regulatory Commission which had held the termination as illegal.